Submissions

 Law

-Law number and official name.
-Title of the publication in which it appears.
-Place of publication, Date (month and year).
+Law number and official designation, if any.
+Title of the publication in which it officially appears (in italics).
+Place of publication, Date (indicate month and year).
+Example:

 Ley Núm.
 20-388.
 Diario Oficial de la Federación.
 México DF, 18 de noviembre de 2008.